mantcz/awesome-go-cli/README.md

 # Awesome Go CLIs
-A curated list of awesome Go tools and resources for writing quality CLIs.
+A curated list of awesome Go tools, resources for writing quality CLIs and OSS projects.

 ## Contents